 Caryl Phillips is a world-renowned writer born in St Kitts and brought up in Leeds.
 One of his many books, Foreigners (2007), includes the story of David Oluwale.
 He originated the campaign for a memorial to David Oluwale in Leeds.
 He is the Founding Patron of DOMA.

 Ruth Bundey is a solicitor who has lived and worked in Leeds since 1969, initially for the Race Relations Board and then as a criminal and immigration expert.
 Currently her main focus is on inquests where there has been a death in custody.

 DOMA Board Members:

-John Battle is a retired Member of Parliament for Leeds West (1987-2010) and is now an active volunteer for a number of organisations in Leeds.
-He is the chair of the Board.
+The Rt Hon John Battle is a retired Member of Parliament for Leeds West (1987-2010) and is now an active volunteer for a number of organisations in Leeds and nationally.
+John is the chair of the DOMA Board.
+Profile link here.

 Dr Emma Bimpson worked in a large housing association before completing PhD research at the University of Leeds on housing policy and practice, concentrating on support provision for homeless people in Leeds.
 Emma is a research associate at the Centre for Regional Social and Economic Research, Sheffield Hallam University.

 Dr Emily Zobel Marshall is Senior Lecturer in Postcolonial Literature at the School of Cultural Studies at Leeds Beckett University.
 Emily is particularly interested in race and identity politics, migration and forms of cultural resistance and cross-cultural fertilisation in the face of colonialism, with a particular focus on the Caribbean.
-Her books are Anansi’s Journey: A Story of Jamaican Cultural Resistance (2012) and American Tricksters: Trauma, Tradition and Brer Rabbit (2019).
+Academic profile

 We make every effort to follow best practice in governance of the charity.
 We have adopted these policies on Safeguarding, Volunteers and Data Protection, as advised by Duncan Milwain, the solicitor to our Board.
 They may be inspected and downloaded here: